 The program is organized to provide a structured and well-rounded experience of the different aspects of hospice and palliative medicine.
 The curriculum’s educational goals are organized around the ACGME’s core competencies.

-Training for the fellowship consists of 12 months of clinical training comprised of a wide variety of in- and out-patient rotations across the HonorHealth network and in partnership with other educational sites such as Community Bridges and Hospice of the Valley and Phoenix Children’s Hospital, providing a truly unique educational experience.
+Training for the fellowship consists of 12 months of clinical training comprised of a wide variety of in- and out-patient rotations across the HonorHealth network and in partnership with other educational sites such as Community Bridges, Hospice of the Valley and Phoenix Children’s Hospital, providing a truly unique educational experience.
 Fellows will have the opportunity to select from different electives for further training in areas of interest.

 Working in a variety of settings throughout the HonorHealth network, fellows will have the opportunity to care for a diverse patient population with a wide range of advanced illness.
 Each hospital has a unique patient population and focus, including cancer care; invasive cardiac procedures, including open heart surgery and ECMO; Level I Trauma; stroke care; and neurosurgery.

 Primary Clinical Site: HonorHealth Scottsdale Thompson Peak Medical Center